floresbakker/OntoManchester/README.md

 # About

-A RDF-based vocabulary for Manchester Syntax.
+A RDF-based vocabulary to express OWL ontologies into Manchester Syntax.

 ## Background